 In February 2013, we entered into a Controlled Equity Offering SM Sales Agreement (ATM) with Cantor Fitzgerald & Co., as sales agent (Cantor), pursuant to which we may offer and sell, from time to time, through Cantor, shares of our common stock having an aggregate offering price of up to \$25.0 million (the ATM Shares) pursuant to our previously filed and effective Registration Statement on Form S-3.
 Under the ATM Agreement, Cantor may sell ATM Shares by any method deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on The NASDAQ Capital Market, on any other existing trading market for the our common stock or to or through a market maker.
 We will pay Cantor a commission of three percent of the aggregate gross proceeds from each sale of ATM Shares.
-We have sold and issued an aggregate of 1,479,535 shares under the ATM Agreement so far, receiving approximately \$7.4 million in net proceeds.
+We have sold and issued an aggregate of 105,681 shares under the ATM Agreement so far, receiving approximately \$7.4 million in net proceeds.

-We believe that our cash and cash equivalents of \$4.5 million on hand at March 31, 2017, coupled with the remaining availability of \$17.4 million under the ATM, are sufficient to fund operations through the second quarter of 2017.
+As of June 30, 2017, we have \$3.6 million dollars in cash and cash equivalents.
+In July 2017, the Company completed a \$5 million registered direct equity offering of shares of common stock, or pre-funded warrants in lieu thereof, and a concurrent private placement of warrants to purchase common stock with several institutional healthcare investors.
+Given our development plans, we anticipate cash resources, coupled with our access to the ATM, will be sufficient to fund our operations into the first quarter of 2018.
 However, our future capital requirements will depend upon numerous unpredictable factors, including, without limitation, the cost, timing, progress and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates, our efforts to implement new collaborations, licenses and strategic transactions, general and administrative expenses, capital expenditures and other unforeseen uses of cash.